chadsansing/cineris-campaign/sessions/session-2-spoilers.md

 Root will send the PCs after Old Embrey next.
 As per Embry's description above, he has fled to an ancestral claim - the Sootbeard Mine - to hide in a shadow-cached room.

-PCs will hav to travel by boat or coastal road to Visus, the Bridge City, to take a barge up the Ash River to the mine.
+PCs will have to travel by boat or coastal road to Visus, the Bridge City, to take a barge up the Ash River to the mine.
 The River is nearly clogged with a black mush of zombie fish-muck.
 Something is animating everything dead in the area.

 Visus is a city split into two districts, each on one side of the Ash River.
 The human district is west of the river.
 The dwarven district is to the east.
 A draw bridge connects the two sides.
 It is up right now; PCs have to convince the dwarves to let them to a human side to hire a barge.